Nriver/awesome-trilium/README.md

 ## 👨‍💻 Development Tools

+Development tools for developing Trilium and its plugins.

 * [trilium-pack](https://github.com/rauenzi/trilium-pack) A simple way to pack addons as `zip` files for Trilium Notes.
 * [trilium-types](https://github.com/rauenzi/trilium-types) A TypeScript `@types` package for Trilium Notes.

 ---

 ## 🌐 Translation

+Third-party translation for Trilium Notes.

 * [trilium-translation](https://github.com/Nriver/trilium-translation) The unofficial translation project for Trilium.
   For now, a Chinese translation is completed.